thomasmikava/react-problems/classes.md

 🔹 If promise is rejected, display custom text on page and a single button.
 Clicking that button should retry calling fetchData and display loading text too, until promise is fulfilled (either resolved or rejected).
 </details>

-## 3. Concurrent updates of this.state
+## (CNC) Concurrent updates of this.state

 <details>
   <summary>Statement</summary>

 🔹 Store some number in state with name `counter` and initial value 0.
 🔹 Write method without any parameters for incrementing `counter` by 1.
 🔹 Write another method without any parameters that calls first method **synchronously** two times.
 🔹 Render button which calls second method when clicked.
 Display `counter` too.
 🔹 Make sure that your first method is written correctly so that clicking button will cause incrementing `counter` by two.
 </details>